 Age of the Dog

 Age really does matter when it comes to adopting a dog to protect you.
 Older dogs that have not been properly trained tend to be anxious in a guarding role.
 As a result, they may tend to use their protective instincts in inappropriate ways.

 If a dog has been trained to respond correctly, its abilities will far surpass your expectations.
-The best training in the world comes from the Royal Dutch Police Dog Association.
+The best protection dog training in the world comes from the Royal Dutch Police Dog Association.
 These dogs are fit to serve in the private sector as well as in military and law enforcement units.